 Respondent is presumed to have correctly determined the value of the property at issue, and Petitioner bears the burden of proving otherwise.

-Here, Petitioner contends that Respondent's calculated unitary value inappropriately excludes Petitioner's \$858 million in liabilities related to the 2017/2018 wildfires and mudslides, and requests a corresponding reduction to each value indicator.
+Petitioner contends that Respondent's calculated unitary value inappropriately excludes Petitioner's \$689 million in liabilities related to the 2017 and 2018 wildfires and mudslides and requests a corresponding reduction to each value indicator.
 Petitioner asserts such an adjustment is necessary as the liabilities reduce its firm value, or going concern as a business, and certainly would be considered by any prospective buyer or the CPUC in any proposed transaction.
 Further, Petitioner contends such an adjustment to the CEA value indicator calculation is necessary as such expenses are ordinary and reoccurring, as liabilities have continued to accrue in the current year related to the 2017/2018 Wildfires/Mudslides.
 Petitioner further contends Respondent misinterprets Property Tax Rules and Assessors' Handbooks by denying Petitioner's requested adjustments to the HCLD and CEA value indicators.

-However, as Respondent points out, Petitioner has provided no specific argument, evidence, or legal or appraisal authority to support its proposed deduction of the past and non-ordinary expenses related to its pre-AB 1054 liabilities for property tax purposes.
-For purposes of the HCLD approach, Petitioner does not provide evidence or authority to support that such liabilities reduce Petitioner's property tax value.
+However, as Respondent points out, Petitioner has provided no legal or appraisal authority to support its proposed deduction of the past and non-ordinary expenses related to its pre-AB 1054 liabilities for property tax purposes.
+For purposes of the HCLD approach, Petitioner does not provide evidence or authority to support that such liabilities reduce Petitioner's property value.
 Additionally, as Respondent points out, for purposes of the CEA approach, such a deduction would be directly contrary to Property Tax Rule 8 and relevant Board guidance.
-Further, no legal or appraisal support is provided with respect to the proposed deduction to the HCLD or CEA value indicators, as such expenses are undisputedly related to past events, that are unlikely to occur in the future, even if the total liability from such past events are still being finalized as remaining claims are settled, litigated, or otherwise resolved.
+Further, no legal or appraisal support is provided with respect to the proposed deduction to the HCLD or CEA value indicators, as such expenses are undisputedly related to past events that are unlikely to occur in the future, even if the liability from such past events is still being finalized as remaining claims are settled, litigated, and paid.

-Accordingly, based on the evidence and arguments submitted to the record to date, the Appeals Attorney notes that Petitioner has not shown specific evidence or argument to prove that the claimed expenses must be deducted from both the CEA and HCLD value indicators, nor has Petitioner shown that such expenses represent ordinary and future, anticipated operating expenses.29 Further, the Appeals Attorney notes such expenses are explicitly excluded from the CEA approach under Property Tax Rule 8, as Respondent contends.
-Additionally, even if wildfire liabilities should now be considered ordinary expenses reasonably occurring in the future, it is undisputed that these particular liabilities are a result of liability resulting from past wildfires and mudslides (in 2017 and 2018), which are not appropriate to deduct from the future income stream to be capitalized.
-Petitioner's argument appears to rest on the Board finding Respondent's appraisal judgment and approach to these wildfire liabilities as flawed, without providing any specific evidence or legal or appraisal support to substantiate such flaws, and that the Board grant Petitioner's unsupported request to deduct \$858 million from both the CEA and HCLD value indicators.30 However, it is well settled that the burden of proof is on the Petitioner.
+We find that Petitioner has not proven that Respondent erred by not deducting the claimed expenses from both the CEA and HCLD value indicators, nor has Petitioner shown that such expenses represent ordinary and future, anticipated operating expenses.
+Further, we concur with the Respondent that such expenses are explicitly excluded as deductions from the CEA approach under Property Tax Rule 8.
+It is undisputed that the liabilities at issue here are a result of past wildfires and mudslides (in 2017 and 2018), which are not appropriate to deduct from a future income capitalization.
+Based on the foregoing, Petitioner has not met its burden of proof as to this issue.